inzilico/kselection/README.md

 The usage of EstimateErrors()
 -----------------------------

-There is a lot of metrics to estimate the imputation quality of genotypes (Chan et al, 2016).
+There are several metrics to estimate the imputation quality of genotypes (Chan et al, 2016).
 So far I applied the proportion of correctly imputed genotypes.
 To compute it, use `EstimateErrors()` function.
 It returns a data frame with three columns: "alleles", "genotypes", and "K".
 The first two contains the errors, the third one - K (number of clusters).

-The error is counted as 1 - accuracy, where accuracy is a proportion of correctly imputed genotypes (alleles).
-The function returns values for one set of test files.
+The error is counted as 1 - accuracy, where accuracy is a proportion of correctly imputed genotypes or alleles.
+By correctly imputed genotype we mean that both alleles coincided with the original ones.
+The function returns the values for one set of test files.

     # Source functions
     source("helpers.R")